MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 1. *Devices must be configured for Wake on LAN via Surface Enterprise Management Mode (SEMM) or Device Firmware Control Interface (DFCI) to wake from Hibernation or Power-Off states.
-Wake from Hibernation or Power-Off is supported on Surface Pro 7+, Surface Pro 7, Surface Laptop 3, Surface Pro X, Surface Book 3, and Surface Go 2.
+Wake from Hibernation or Power-Off is supported on Surface Pro 7+, Surface Pro 7, Surface Laptop 4, Surface Laptop 3, Surface Pro X, Surface Book 3, and Surface Go 2.
 Software license required for some features.
 Sold separately.*

 2. *Software license required for some features.
 Sold separately.*